trgibbons/BlastGraphMetrics/README.md

 BlastGraphMetrics
 =================

-A comparison of BLAST-based metrics used for weighting graphs
+Evaluation of BLAST-based edge-weighting metrics used for homology prediction with the Markov Clustering algorithm